Changeling (film): Corruption in political hierarchies

 Romantic notions of the 1920s as a more innocent period are put aside in favor of depicting Los Angeles as ruled by a despotic political infrastructure, steeped in sadistic, systematic corruption throughout the city government, police force and medical establishment.
 In addition to being a Kafkaesque drama about the search for a missing child, the film also focuses on issues relevant to the modern era.
 Eastwood noted a correlation between the corruption of 1920s Los Angeles and that of the modern era, manifesting in the egos of a police force that thinks it cannot be wrong and the way in which powerful organizations justify the use of corruption. "[The] Los Angeles police department every so often seems to go into a period of corruption," he said, "It's happened even in recent years ... so it was nice to comment [on that] by going back to real events in 1928."
 Eastwood said that Los Angeles had always been seen as "glamorous", but he believed there had never been a "golden age" in the city.
 In Changeling, this dissonance manifests in the actions of Arthur Hutchins, who travels to the city in the hope of meeting his favorite actor.
-Eastwood said that given the corruption that the story covers, Hutchins' naïvete seemed "bizarre".
+Eastwood said that given the corruption that the story covers, Hutchins' naïveté seemed "bizarre".
 As a lesson in democratic activism, the film shows what it takes to provoke people to speak against unchecked authority, no matter the consequences.
 Richard Brody of The New Yorker said this rang as true for 1928 Los Angeles as it did for Poland in 1980 or Pakistan in 2008.
-The film directly quotes Chief of police James E. Davis: "We will hold trial on gunmen in the streets of Los Angeles.
+The film directly quotes chief of police James E. Davis: "We will hold trial on gunmen in the streets of Los Angeles.
 I want them brought in dead, not alive, and I will reprimand any officer who shows the least bit of mercy to a criminal."